BI4O/rasa_milktea_chatbot/README.md

 ## Rasa Milk Tea Chatbot  (chinese)

-a milk tea watier chatbot for chinese, if you don't know rasa yet, refer to `mini rasa toturial` below
+a milk tea watier chatbot for chinese, if you don't know rasa yet, refer to `mini rasa tutorial` below

 or read the [rasa offical docs](https://rasa.com/docs/rasa/1.1.8/)